 Total payment for your child's participation in this research will be as follows, depending on the length of enrollment.
-Your child is scheduled to be enrolled for months.
+Your child is scheduled to be enrolled for \\\\\ months.
 Your child is required to provide a valid social security number in order to receive his/her first payment.

-- 1. After your child has been enrolled in the study (the vehicle has been prepared for our study and your child has completed the enrollment process, including the online questionnaires), your child will receive \$100 via check or direct deposit.
+- 1. After your child has been enrolled in the study (the vehicle has been prepared for our study and your child has completed the enrollment process, including the online questionnaires), your child will receive \$100 via a mailed check.
 This initial payment covers months one through four of your child's participation in the study. - 2.
-A second payment of \$100 via check or direct deposit will be received after the 6th month of participation.
+A second payment of \$100 via a mailed check will be received after the 6th month of participation.
 This payment covers months five through eight of your child's participation in the study. - 3.
-A third payment of \$133 via check or direct deposit at the end of the 8th month (this is an enrollment bonus, prorated from \$200 for every 12 months of enrollment). - 4.
-If your child's enrollment extends beyond 8 months, he/she will receive an additional payment via check or direct deposit every 4 months.
-This payment will be \$42 for each
+A third payment of \$133 via a mailed check at the end of the 8th month (this is an enrollment bonus, prorated from \$200 for every 12 months of enrollment). - 4.
+If your child's enrollment extends beyond 8 months, your child will receive an additional payment via mailed check every 4 months.
+This payment will be \$42 for each month over

-- month over the minimum 8 month enrollment period (this includes the monthly payment of \$25 plus a \$17 per month prorated bonus). - 5.
-After your child's enrollment is complete, and after he/she returns to CUBRC to have the system removed from the vehicle and completes a few final questionnaires, your child will receive any final payment due via check or direct deposit.
+- the minimum 8 month enrollment period (this includes the monthly payment of \$25 plus a \$17 per month prorated bonus). - 5.
+After your child's enrollment is complete, and after your child returns to Westat to have the system removed from the vehicle and completes a few final questionnaires, your child will receive any final payment due via a mailed check.
 This final payment will be \$42 for each month or partial month since your child's previous payment (this includes the monthly payment of \$25 plus a \$17 per month prorated bonus).

 If your child discontinues participation before the eight month minimum enrollment, by his/her own choice, because the vehicle owner decides to withdraw their vehicle, or because he/she is asked to leave by someone on the study team, your child will be paid \$25 for every month of participation in the study (for payment purposes, a partial month at the conclusion would be considered a full month).
 Your child will not receive any bonus amounts unless he/she completes the minimum eight months of participation.
-If your child discontinues enrollment after eight months, for any reason, his/her payment will be as described in items 1-5, above.
+If your child discontinues his/her enrollment after eight months, for any reason, your child's payment will be as described in items 1-5, above.